talk2saravanan/check_ec2_ip/README.md

 ===============
 Requirement:
 ------------
 A script that matches the given ip address from all rules of a security group for EC2 .
 For example I have a security group called "database-servers" that have many rules.
-We want all rules if it has the  source "100.100.100.100" .
+We want to find the  source "100.100.100.100" from all rules.
 Assume the user will be running it on the command line.

 STEPS TO FOLLOW: